pjtunstall/smart-road/README.md

 ## Usage

-- Arrow keys to spawn cars traveling in the chosen direction.
+- Arrow keys to spawn a car traveling in the chosen direction.
 - `R` to spawn a car traveling in a random direction.
 - `ESC` to close the window, ending the simulation, and display some stats.
+- `ESC` again to exit the program.

 ## Why two UI libraries?

 The instructions suggested we use `sdl2`.
 I so did for the simulation itself, but used `druid` to show the stats at the end.
 I had trouble installing the sublibrary `sdl2_ttf`, which `sdl2` uses to display text.
-It seems many people report issues installing it on MacOS.
-None of the proposed fixes I tried worked.
-I wonder if it might be that the latest version of MacOS that's compatible with my old laptop is no longer supported.
-In any case, I switched to a less finicky option as I wanted this program to be reliably accessible to others.
+It seems many people report issues installing it on macOS.
+I wonder if it might be that the latest version of macOS that's compatible with my old laptop is no longer supported.
+In any case, after trying a few of the proposed fixes without success, I switched to a less finicky option as I wanted this program to be reliably accessible to others.

 ## Roadmap